-- (b) It shall also consider any previous assessments of the student's fitness to study. - (c) The Chair shall ensure that all parties have access to all documents. - 3.10 (a) The Chair shall obtain a collective decision from members of the Panel. - (b) The decision may include one or more of the following: - (i) To formally monitor the student's progress for a specified period of time. - (a) In this case the Panel shall provide the student with an agreed action plan, outlining any steps which the student will need to take and/or any support to be provided to the student to address the concerns identified. - (b) Regular review meetings with the student are to be arranged with a nominated member of staff (to ensure that the action plan is being appropriately followed and/or that reasonable support to enable the student to study effectively is being provided). - (c) The student shall be informed of the consequences of any breaches of the action plan. - (ii) That, following consultation with the academic Department, and subject to the approval of the relevant University authority, special academic arrangements are to be put in place or an interruption of studies is to be agreed.
-The student shall be informed of the consequences should these arrangements fail to remedy to the College's satisfaction the concerns identified. - (iii) To recommend that the College exercises its statutory power to require the student to suspend or to ban the student or to require their medical withdrawal. - (iv) Any other action considered to be appropriate and proportionate. - (d) Any decision regarding suspension, banning or medical withdrawal shall be communicated by the Senior Tutor to the University and to any support services who have been involved with the student. - 3.11 (a) The student shall be notified by the Chair of the decision, with reasons, as soon as possible and no later than 10 working days of the meeting of the Panel. - (b) Communication of the decision to the Junior Member shall normally be undertaken in person in the Warden's Office and shall be immediately confirmed in writing. - (c)Support shall normally be made available to the student at the time, preferably from a member of the Welfare Team or the student's Director of Studies or College Advisor.
+(a) The Chair shall obtain a collective decision from members of the Panel.

+- (b) The decision may include one or more of the following: - (i) To formally monitor the student's progress for a specified period of time. - (a) In this case the Panel shall provide the student with an agreed action plan, outlining any steps which the student will need to take and/or any support to be provided to the student to address the concerns identified. - (b) Regular review meetings with the student are to be arranged with a nominated member of staff (to ensure that the action plan is being appropriately followed and/or that reasonable support to enable the student to study effectively is being provided). - (c) The student shall be informed of the consequences of any breaches of the action plan. - (ii) That, following consultation with the academic Department, and subject to the approval of the relevant University authority, special academic arrangements are to be put in place or an interruption of studies is to be agreed.
+The student shall be informed of the consequences should these arrangements fail to remedy to the College's satisfaction the concerns identified. - (iii) To recommend that the College exercises its statutory power to require the student to suspend or to ban the student or to require his or her medical withdrawal. - (iv) Any other action considered to be appropriate and proportionate. - (d) Any decision regarding suspension, banning or medical withdrawal shall be communicated by the Senior Tutor to the University and to any support services who have been involved with the student.

+- (a) The student shall be notified by the Chair of the decision, with reasons, as soon as possible and no later than 10 working days of the meeting of the Panel. - (b) Communication of the decision to the Junior Member shall normally be undertaken in person in the Warden's Office and shall be immediately confirmed in writing.

+(c) Support shall normally be made available to the student at the time, preferably from a member of the Welfare Team or the student's Director of Studies or College Advisor.

-- 3.12 If the student does not agree with the decision the Panel may choose - (a) to refer to the University's Fitness to Study Panel for a recommendation on how to proceed, or - (b) to stand by its decision based on the information gathered during this and preceding levels of intervention. - 3.13 If the student is dissatisfied with the decision, he or she may seek a review.
+If the student does not agree with the decision the Panel may choose:

+- (a) to refer to the University's Fitness to Study Panel for a recommendation on how to proceed, or - (b) to stand by its decision based on the information gathered during this and preceding levels of intervention.

+If the student is dissatisfied with the decision, he or she may seek a review.
 The process to be followed is set out below.